 Based on current research and technology, earthquakes cannot be predicted.
 This may go against what the online “psychics” or “prophets” have been repeating, but any predictions made by these persons tend to have no scientific basis.

-In fact, these “predictions” tend to be so broad, it may seem as they’re always correct.
+In fact, these “predictions” tend to be so broad, that it may seem as if they’re always correct.

-For example, if someone says there will be a large earthquake in the Eastern Caribbean, an area that experiences 2,200 earthquakes annually, obviously they will be right.
-Similarly, if someone says Kick’em Jenny will experience unrest this year, they will also be correct, as Kick’em Jenny has been a state of elevated seismicity for the better part of the last decade.
+For example, if someone says there will be a large earthquake in the Eastern Caribbean, an area that experiences 2,200 earthquakes annually, obviously, they will be correct.
+Similarly, if someone says Kick’em Jenny will experience unrest this year, they will also be correct, as Kick’em Jenny has been in a state of elevated seismicity for the better part of the last decade.

-There are been several attempts of predicting an earthquake and is an area of active scientific research.
+There have been several attempts to predict an earthquake, and it is an area of active scientific research.
 However, to date, this research has not been fruitful.

 An earthquake prediction (a deterministic prediction) must define the following criteria: